 This is a broad-based program of business studies.
 This program allows the student to customize a program of study that meets the specific employment and/or transfer needs of the student.

 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15

-GEO 2: Recognize the importance of equity and inclusion in a diverse society (3 credits) Choose one of the following:
+GEO 2: Recognize the importance of effective communication in a dynamic and changing society (3 credits)